Oxid15/cascade/cascade/docs/source/index.rst

 This brief example shows that you can easily start experiment tracking from your current setup.

-Cascade allows you to abstract from structuring your model storage.
+Cascade allows you to abstract from structuring your experiment results and model artifacts storage.
 It creates and manages repositories of models from which they can be extracted easily for evaluation or deployment.